tr3ck3r/linklight/exercises/aws/ansible_engine/4-loadbalancer/README.md

 ## Step 4.1 - Creating an Elastic Load Balancer (ELB)

-We're all to stick a load balancer in front of our newly created instances.
+We're going to stick a load balancer in front of our newly created instances.

 ```bash